Your Location >> Home >> Shopping while Travelling >> Contents

 Chinese Travellers The Most Extravagant Shoppers

-To satisfy the very high demand for shopping among almost all Chinese travellers abroad www.lvyou168.cn joining forces with a number of organisations world wide are launching a special campaign called "Shopping while Travelling" to provide Chinese visitors and the outbound travel trade with the most conprehensive and up to date information about shopping abroad from brand names to shop locations as well as Duty Free and Global Refund facilities.
+To satisfy the very high demand for shopping among almost all Chinese travellers abroad World Travel Online is enhancing its successful campaign called "Shopping while Travelling" to provide Chinese visitors and the outbound travel trade with the most comprehensive and up to date information about shopping abroad from brand names to shop locations as well as Duty Free and Global Refund facilities.

 With the explosive growth in outbound travel from mainland China, travel retailers and suppliers are working overtime to understand the spending power and product and brand preferences of this important travel group.
 AC Nielsen and the Tax Free World Association (TFWA) conducted the first ever study for the industry, cataloguing spending levels, shopping venues of choice for travellers, penetration rates in airport stores, product and brand preferences, gifting habits and other key drivers behind travel spending.
 See the details of the study please click here

-China is emerging as a leader in world tourism, with the flow of tourists both in and out of the vast country increasing at a spectacular rate.
-It already dominates tourism in Asia!as the most popular destination and the main source of visitors to other countries in the region!but its impact is now also being felt much further afield.
-The number of Chinese travelling overseas grew even more rapidly last year, up 43% to 29m, according the China National Tourism Administration (CNTA).
-The Economist Intelligence Unit (EIU) forecasts that the number of outbound travellers will hit 49m by 2008, 60m by 2010 and 100m by 2015.
+Meanwhile China is emerging as a leader in world tourism, with the flow of tourists both in and out of the vast country increasing at a spectacular rate.
+It already dominates tourism in Asia¡ªas the most popular destination and the main source of visitors to other countries in the region¡ªbut its impact is now also being felt much further afield.
+The Economist Intelligence Unit (EIU) forecasts that the number of outbound travellers will hit 100m by 2015.

-Western European countries are particularly keen to make the most of their new status and welcome Chinese.
-The region is one of the few globally that did not enjoy a significant turnaround in 2004 after three years of stagnation in the tourism sector.
+Western European and Northern American countries are particularly keen to make the most of their new status and welcome Chinese.
 It is not only the increasing volume of Chinese tourists that make them attractive, but their spending habits.
 According to a survey by Goldman Sachs Global Investment Research, an independent market research company, Chinese spend twice as much when travelling abroad than they do when at home.
-China¨s overseas tourists spent some US$25bn in 2004 and the EIU expects this to rise to US$30.5bn by 2008.
+China¡¯s overseas tourists spent some US$ 48bn in 2010 according to report released by China Tourism Academy predicts this to rise to US$ 55bn within 2011.
+Stronger purchasing power and the appreciation of the Renminbi helped boost overseas trips, the report noted.
+Tens of millions of wealthier ordinary Chinese will continue to help boost economic growth and employment in the world's major tourist destinations, said Dai Bin, Vice President of the academy.

 China Business Network on: